Find in India

 AME Admission Process

-The aviation industry is expanding and offers a huge career opportunities for students who want to work in both domestic and international sectors.
-Careers such as Aircraft Maintenance Engineering (AME), pilot training, and aviation management are becoming popular among students who want to build a successful future in the aviation industry.
+The aviation industry is expanding and offers multiple career opportunities for students who want to work in India and abroad.
+The courses that are becoming popular among the students are Aircraft Maintenance Engineering (AME), pilot training, and aviation management.

-The number of domestic & international passengers has grown, making India one of the fastest-growing aviation markets in the world and the third-largest aviation sector globally.
-With the continuous increase of airports, airlines, and aviation services, the demand for skilled AME is also increasing.
+India is one of the fastest-growing aviation markets in the world.
+With the continuous increase of airports, airlines, and aviation services, the demand for skilled Aircraft Maintenance Engineers (AMEs) is also increasing.
 This makes the aviation industry the best for students who are looking for long-term stability and career growth.

-The International Civil Aviation Organization (ICAO) is a specialised agency that works to ensure the efficient and safe development of International Civil Aviation.
+The International Civil Aviation Organisation (ICAO) is a specialised agency that works to ensure the efficient and safe development of International Civil Aviation.
 It was established to coordinate the global aviation standards, support the growth of International Air Transport and improve air navigation systems.
+It also introduces the four-letter airport code system used by pilots, airlines, and aviation authorities all over the world.

 Call to our Aviation expert for counseling